soy5of/bit/README.md

 # Computer Science & Technology, autumn 2024-2025

-All materials and projects done by me during my study in China.
+All materials and projects done by me during my study in China, Beijing Institute of Technology.